Find Grad Schools

 • Certified Driver License Test Administrator

 There were about 288,300 jobs for Licensing Examiner or Inspector in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Licensing Examiner or Inspector by 2026.
-The BLS estimates 25,900 yearly job openings in this field.
+There will be an estimated 25,900 positions for Licensing Examiner or Inspector per year.

 undefined